Tone woods for electric guitars

 Japanese Ash (Sen)

-Botanical name: Acanthopanax ricinifolius also called Sen or Sen Ash is a high quality tonewood native to Japan and south western China, most recognized on Japanese-made Fenders and Tokai guitars.
-Although it's trade name includes the word "ash" it is not related to real ash other than by visual resemblance.
-Like real ash, it is a good choice for natural finishes and can be particularly outstanding in appearance.
-It is quite expensive and thus not a usual option for mass-produced guitars.
-It is graded on degree of figure, i.e. "light figure", "medium figure", etc.
+Botanical name: Acanthopanax ricinifolius also called Sen or Sen Ash is a high quality tone wood native to Japan and south western China, most recognized on early Japanese-made Greco, Fender and Tokai guitars.
+Although it's trade name includes the word "ash" it is not related to Ash (genus Fraxinus) other than by visual resemblance.
+Like genuine Ash, it is a good choice for natural finishes and can be particularly outstanding in appearance.
+It is graded on degree of figure, i.e. "light figure", "medium figure", etc. Outside of its use in musical instruments it is marketed mainly as veneer.

 Tonal properties: Its tonal qualities are similar to that of alder hence the commonly used quick description "looks like ash, sounds like alder."
 It has a bright, and even cutting midrange tone, good bass, and excellent sustain.